-6 years ago I bought a house with a recently installed combi boiler from
+6 years ago I bought a house with a recently installed combi boiler from a tight-fisted landlord.

 The then new boiler is a Glow Worm 30cxi.

 His wife then soon divorced him and he sold his house cheaply to me as a quick sale to pay off his soon to be ex-wife as he wanted to make sure his wife got as little as possible from him.

 Now under my ownership we have suffered from a particular symptom which is oscillating hot and cold water at the hot water taps, which is worst at the bath.

 This is because the Domestic Hot Water Flat plate heat exchanger (DHW FPHE) within the boiler keeps on clogging up with magnetite sludge.

 This is causing the boiler return water temperature to rise, reducing Delta T (the temp diff between boiler flow and boiler return) to reduce making the fan and burner switch off and then switch back on repeatedly when a Hot tap is opened for a bath.